john-courter-lu/guided-resilience-capstone/README.md

 ## PROJECT ADDITIONAL FEATURES
-* A home page showcasing the therapist’s credentials for personal branding
+* The therapist can have a home page showcasing her credentials for personal branding and new clients acquisition
 * The therapist can SORT the directory of her patients with different orders
-* The therapist can DELETE  a message with a button when he hovers over it
+* The therapist can DELETE  a message with a button when she hovers over it
 * The therapist can EDIT/UPDATE her profile with a form
 * The therapist can CREATE & EDIT/UPDATE a patient’s session notes with a form
 * The therapist can CREATE & EDIT/UPDATE a patient’s session notes within the same view